gimlet-io/gimlet-website/src/docs/how-to-configure-preview-environments.md

     tlsEnabled: true
 ```

-For all the possibilities please refer to the [Configuring policy-based deploys](/docs/configuring-policy-based-deploys#supported-git-refs)
+For all other possibilities, please refer to the [Configuring policy-based deploys](/docs/configuring-policy-based-deploys#supported-git-refs)